Ahmed Abdelhakim Hachelaf, PhD

-Originally from Algeria, Ahmed earned his Doctorate of Science from University of Algiers II.
-He also holds a Master’s degree in Public Administration and two other Certificates of Advanced Study from the Maxwell School at Syracuse University in New York.
-In addition, he obtained various certificates in the topic of Peacebuilding in the 21st Century.
-He brings over 13 years of experience in development, research, training, and monitoring and evaluation to GFP.
-He previously served as a Practitioner-Academic at Syracuse University and the Higher Normal School and consulted with US-based and regional institutes and consulting firms.
-He has managed projects and teams across borders and designed and implemented numerous capacity building programmes in human rights education, leadership, and course design providing him with intensive exposure to intercultural experiences, ranging from top-ranked institutions internationally to conflict affected locations.
-He has also previously worked as a Consultant with Dexis Consulting, as a Research Coordinator with the International Institute for Islamic Thought, as a Market Research Manager with the Maxwell School and Humentum, and as a Research Fellow at the Moynihan Institute at the Maxwell School of Syracuse University.
+Originally from Algeria, Ahmed earned his Doctorate of Science from the University of Algiers II, for which he spent two years as a resident research scholar at the Moynihan Institute.
+He holds a Master’s degree in Public Administration and two other Certificates of Advanced Study from the Maxwell School at Syracuse University in New York.
+In addition, he obtained various certificates on Peacebuilding in the 21st Century.
+He brings over 15 years of experience in development, research, training, and monitoring and evaluation to GFP.
+He previously served as a Practitioner-Academic at Syracuse University and the Higher Normal School and consulted with US-based and regional institutes and consulting firms, including The Obama Foundation, Dexis, IIIT, and Five Oaks, where he managed projects and teams across borders and designed and implemented numerous capacity building programmes in human rights education, virtual team leadership, and course design providing him with intensive exposure to intercultural experiences.

 Ahmed co-founded and co-directed the transnational Twiza and Mouakhat Projects.
 He frequently presents on Civic and Human Rights Education in the Middle East and North African region and has authored numerous papers.
-In 2012, he was chosen for Leaders for Democracy Fellow and subsequently was selected to serve as the Delegate of Algeria for a UN Event in New York, and most recently, as a Caux Scholar in Switzerland.
-His work has appeared in Revolution by Love (New City Community Press), and Equality & Justice (Parlor Press), in addition to other articles focused on human rights and justice.
+In 2012, he was chosen for a Leaders for Democracy Fellow and subsequently was selected to serve as the Delegate of Algeria for a UN Event in New York and, most recently, as a Caux Scholar in Switzerland.
+His work has appeared in Revolution by Love (New City Community Press) and Equality & Justice (Parlor Press), in addition to other articles focused on human rights and justice.